 a.
 What positive traits do you see as directly tied to having Autism in yourself?

 b.
-What positive traits do you see in others (if not you) as tied to their Autism?
+What positive traits do you see in others that result from their Autism?

 d.
-How have or can you use your positive traits tied to Autism to improve your self-esteem and/ or offset any negative attitudes you may have toward Autistic traits you dislike in yourself?
+How have or can you use your positive traits tied to Autism to improve your self-esteem and/ or offset negative attitudes you may toward the parts of these same or other Autistic traits that you dislike in yourself?

 a.
 When has your family changed its plans because of something you did or said?

 b.
 What feelings did you have as a result of that change?
 What feelings did other family members have?
 Did you regret your role in that change — then or later?